kellyhyun/beginner-s_luck/README.md

 ## Members
   Lawrence Chung, Christopher Hong, Kelly Hyun, Paul Kim

+## Running Code Locally

+In order to make sure this code runs on your own laptop, there are a couple of things that you may have to tweak.
+Make sure you get this right, or it will continue to pop errors!

+1. Download chromedriver: [link]([url](https://chromedriver.chromium.org/downloads)).
+Make sure you get the right version that corresponds to your chrome browser!
+2. Navigate to one of our files: seleniumMain.py and change line 18 to s = Service("Your/Chromedriver/Path")
+3. Navigate to line 44 of the same file.
+You may have to adjust the request header depending on your browser.
+Here is a [link]([url](https://mkyong.com/computer-tips/how-to-view-http-headers-in-google-chrome/#:~:text=To%20view%20the%20request%20or,displayed%20on%20the%20right%20panel.)) to instructions on how to find your own http header.
+4. Once those are completed, you're free to go!
+Run mainKivy.py, our main code.

 ## Overview
 Have you ever been annoyed because you had to go to a meeting halfway through watching a movie at home?
 Our program can give you a list of movies that you can finish just in time for your next schedule, so you don't have to care about runtime when you choose a movie to watch.
 There are a lot of websites online, such as [iMDB]([url](https://www.imdb.com/?ref_=nv_home)) that allow you to search for movies based on rating, number of votes, director, genre and more.
 However, to some movie-lovers' frustration, these websites lack a way to filter movies by runtime.